solo-io/workshops/gloo-edge/gloo-edge/README.md

 Finally you activate the authentication on the Virtual Service by referencing the AuthConfig:

-> Notice that this only applies to a specif route, because it is configured within a **matcher**
+> Notice that this only applies to a specific route, because it is configured within a **matcher**

 ```bash
 kubectl apply -f - <<EOF